Multi-magnon quantum many-body scars from tensor operators: Discussion

 In summary, irreducible tensor operators provide a natural basis to derive Hamiltonians with towers (or a pyramid) of quantum many-body scars.
-These Hamiltonians fall outside the Shiraishi-Mori formalism, and satisfy a restricted spectrum generating algebra.
-Indeed, several previous models of scars~\cite{mark__2020, schecter_weak_2019} can be interpreted as a superposition of $Q$-SU(2) tensor operators (Appendix~\ref{sec:multipole}).
+These Hamiltonians generally fall outside the Shiraishi-Mori formalism, and satisfy a restricted spectrum generating algebra.
+Indeed, several previous models of scars~\cite{mark__2020, schecter_weak_2019} can be interpreted as a linear combination of $Q$-SU(2) tensor operators (Appendix~\ref{sec:multipole}).
+(Three-spin) tensor operators may be realized in various quantum simulators~\cite{andrade_engineering_2022}.
+For instance, three-spin scalar operator of the form Eq.~\eqref{eq:scalarproduct} was synthesized in a system of three superconducting qubits using Floquet engineering~\cite{liu_synthesizing_2020}.

-As an application, we have derived families of Hamiltonians scarred by multi-magnon states, which are built from the repeated actions of ladder operators ${Q^-(p)}$ and ${S^-}$ on the fully polarized state.
-Such states are generally neither eigenstates of the associated Casimir operators ${Q^2(p)}$ nor ${S^2}$.
+As an application, we have derived families of Hamiltonians scarred by multi-magnon states, which are built from the repeated actions of ladder operators ${Q^-(p_0)}$ and ${S^-}$ on the fully polarized state for any $p_0$.
+Such states are generally neither eigenstates of the associated Casimir operators ${Q^2(p_0)}$ nor ${S^2}$.
 Generalized AKLT models provide the only other examples which realize the same feature in a single scarred tower.
-A natural extension of our work would be to construct AKLT-type Hamiltonians with multiple species of bi-magnon or magnon quasiparticle excitations atop the AKLT ground state.
+A natural extension of our work would be to construct AKLT-type Hamiltonians with multiple species of bi-magnon or magnon quasiparticle excitations atop the AKLT ground state, and Hamiltonians scarred by magnons with three or more quasi-momenta.

 We have primarily considered tensor operators of spin-SU(2).
 However, as discussed in Appendix~\ref{sec:multipole}, tensor operators can be constructed from other symmetries.
-Such symmetries need not be arise from spin degrees of freedom, nor defined on single sites.
-These generalized tensor operators may be used to embed (multi-species) scars with multi-site quasiparticles, and/or scars in electronic models such as those with ${\eta}$-pairing SU(2) symmetry~\cite{mark__2020,moudgalya_rsga_2020}.
+Such symmetries need not arise from spin degrees of freedom nor be defined on single sites.
+This opens the possibility of embedding (multi-species) scars with multi-site quasiparticles, and/or scars in electronic models such as those with ${\eta}$-pairing SU(2) symmetry~\cite{mark__2020,moudgalya_rsga_2020}.

 In the multi-${\pi}$-magnon model ${H_{\pi}}$, many terms are tensor operators of both spin-SU(2) and ${Q(\pi)}$-SU(2) symmetry with the same ranks and components.
-Given this, a general principle for embedding scars with multiple species of quasiparticles may be to use tensor operators associated with multiple symmetries.
+The rest are either ${Q}$-SU(2) tensors with a different rank, or not well-defined tensors at all and only annihilate the base state by accident.
+Given this, a general principle for embedding scars with multiple species of quasiparticles (e.g. magnons with more than two different momenta) may be to use tensor operators associated with multiple symmetries.